Objective-C 3.0 Draft Specification

 Part 10 — Metaprogramming, Derives, Macros, and Property Behaviors

-Defines the future boilerplate-reduction surface without turning the language into an opaque macro system.
+Defines the reserved boilerplate-reduction surface without turning the language into an opaque macro system.

 Part 11 — Interoperability with C, C++, and Swift